localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 ## Create an Ephemeral Instance with the Web App

-Manually creating a new ephemeral instance can be done via the LocalStack web app by navigating to *LocalStack Instances > [Ephemeral Instances](https://app.localstack.cloud/instances/ephemeral)* on the left hand navigation.
+Manually creating a new ephemeral instance can be done via the LocalStack web app by navigating to *LocalStack Instances > [Ephemeral Instances](https://app.localstack.cloud/instances/ephemeral)* on the left hand sidebar.

 1. Give the instance a name.
 It must be alphanumeric with no spaces.
 2. Choose LocalStack AWS or the new preview of [LocalStack Snowflake](https://blog.localstack.cloud/2024-05-22-introducing-localstack-for-snowflake/).